 - Berserk by Kentaro Miura.
 It follows a man named Guts seeking revenge against evil gods in a medieval fantasy world.
 Miura is a big fan of Nagai.
 Knowing that, it’s easy to see the influence of Devilman on the story, particularly the parallels between Guts and Griffith and Akira and Ryo.

 - X by CLAMP.
 It involves two groups of super humans fighting whether the earth or humankind should be saved from the coming apocalypse.
 CLAMP was inspired by many sources for writing about the apocalypse, including Nagai.
 It’s no secret they’re fans of Devilman since they created doujinshi for it in the 1990s.
 I can’t help seeing the influence of Devilman Lady on their manga Tsubasa: Reservoir Chronicles too.

 - Neon Genesis Evangelion.
 It’s about kids piloting robots to save the world from aliens, but also not actually about that at all.
 The influence seems to extend to the modern Rebuild of Evangelion films too, not just the original television series.
-The director Hideaki Anno has also directed an adaptation of Nagai’s Cutey Honey.
+The director Hideaki Anno has also directed a live action adaptation of Nagai’s Cutie Honey.

 All these works have religion, gore, violence, the apocalypse, and the hero’s loved one becoming an enemy in common with Devilman.
 However, they all incorporate these elements to tell very different stories.
-If you like Devilman, I recommend checking out these works or if you like these, I recommend reading Devilman.
-But I hope I’ve convinced you to read it already.
+Check them out if you like Devilman!
+Or check out Devilman if you like these, though hopefully you’ve been convinced already.